 Vanilla absolute is what I use for this recipe.
 I get asked ALL THE TIME if vanilla extract can be used in it’s place, but sadly, the answer is no. Vanilla sold as an essential oil is quite different from the vanilla extract used in baking.
 Vanilla essential oil has an oil base, whereas vanilla extract is in alcohol.
 It won’t have the same results if you swap them out because the only the oil will combine in the lotion bar, where the alcohol will separate out.
 That being said, vanilla essential oil is not truly an essential oil because it is not extracted through distillation.
 It can sometimes be called vanilla absolute or oleoresin as the resins of the vanilla bean are extracted through a chemical process.

 If all of this is too much, you can swap the vanilla essential oil for another essential oil if you choose.
 Lavender and sweet orange are nice for this bar.

 - Ice cube mold

-For many, many more natural skincare recipes and gift ideas, check out the Natural Skincare Series!
+For many, many more natural skincare recipes and gift ideas, check out the Plant-Based Beauty section of the site!